-Pastor And Wife Recovering After Vicious Beating; Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes
+Pastor And Wife Recovering After Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes In Vicious Beating

 A man approached Timothy, asking if he wanted to buy something.

-“My brother just told him, ‘No, I’m ok.
+“My brother just told him, ‘No, I’m OK.
 No thank you.
 I’m not interested.’
-And he just attacked him,” Renee said.
+And he just attacked him,” Hutcherson said.

 Timothy was beaten with the shovel he was carrying to do yard work.
 When Renee ran to her husband, she too was attacked.